-American-born and a resident of the UK since 1976, although she was just 16 when she moved to London, she still has to deal with things such as Britons complaining that why did it take them an American to win the Eurovision?
-And that she could maybe fake the Queen’s accent to sound more like them?
+Katrina is American-born and a permanent UK resident since 1976, and although she was just 16 when she moved to London, she still had to deal with things such as Britons complaining that it shouldn’t have taken an American singer to make them win the Eurovision.

-I don’t know if her witty sense of humour comes from being born in The Wizard of Oz‘s State of Kansas or having spent five decades living in the country of Mr Bean; all I know is that this lady is just brilliant and makes brilliant music.
+And so we still don’t know if her witty sense of humour comes from being born in The Wizard of Oz‘s State of Kansas or having spent half a century living in the country of Mr Bean.

 Well, I think to be a 60-year-old woman and just still be going!
-You know, I always say to myself: let other people quit, let other people fall by the way, let other people move on and do something else, but I will stay.
+You know, I always say to myself: let other people quit, let other people fall by the wayside, let other people move on and do something else, but I will stay.
 I will stay and I will keep working hard and singing because I love to do it.
-And I think – you know – by the time you reach 60, my shows are very energetic, and they take a lot of energy.
+And I think by the time you reach 60 – my shows are very energetic, and they take a lot of energy.
 So yes, it’s quite good to keep doing it and to keep fit!

-You were born in America and moved to the UK in 1976, aged 16.
-What was the London music scene like back then?
+You were born in the US and you moved to the UK in 1976, aged 16.
+What was the London music scene like, back then?

 How do you feel about your American roots compared to the UK?